coopiteasy/vertical-cooperative/l10n_fr_cooperator/readme/DESCRIPTION.rst

-This is the french localization for the easy my coop module
+This is the French localization for the Cooperators module.

 Features: